Hi! Luck you - Barcelona is such a beautiful city! I've been there twice, and in order of the best things to see...

 Key places: the Museum of the History of Cataluna at the Palau de Mar; one of the best in the world and you'll understand more of Barcelona from pre-historic times to today.
 Plus, it's right by the marina and in the Barcelonetta area near the beach and great restaurants.

 I would recommend Apartments Sixtyfour for a place to stay in Barcelona.
-This is in a great location for exploring the city and the rooms are really nice. http://search.costeffectivetravel.com/Hotel/Apartments_Sixtyfour.htm over 5 years agoAnswered by Tim via Travellr.com
+This is in a great location for exploring the city and the rooms are really nice. http://search.costeffectivetravel.com/Hotel/Apartments_Sixtyfour.htm about 8 years agoAnswered by Tim via Travellr.com